pprajap/tq_backend/CONTRIBUTING.md

-# Contributing to TQ_SDK
+# Contributing to tq_backend

-Thank you for your interest in contributing to TQ_SDK!
+Thank you for your interest in contributing to tq_backend!
 We appreciate your efforts to help improve our project.
 Please follow these standard practices to ensure a smooth contribution process:

 ## Standard Practices